Top Cultural Places to Visit on a Trip to Egypt

 Farmer in corn field Luxor, Egypt

 Whether it’s navigating the streets and souks of the country’s heart-pulsing capital, Cairo, or embarking on a relaxing journey to take in daily life along the Nile, there is no shortage of things to do in Egypt.
-If you want to immerse yourself in authentic Egyptian culture, these top places to visit will introduce you to welcoming locals and their history in this land of ancient gods and mythical creatures.
+If you want to immerse yourself in authentic Egyptian culture on your trip, these top places to visit will introduce you to welcoming locals and their history in this land of ancient gods and mythical creatures.

 1: Luxor Souk